eag1ex/walle/readme.md

 #### About
-- Learn Walle how to walk with cli commands
+- Teach Walle how to walk with cli commands
 Tells app/robot to move via cli commands